danielg00/danielg00.github.io/_posts/2018-06-03-Extrapolative-Powers-of-Neural-Networks.md

 Extrapolation is an integral part of intelligence.

 Vaguely, the two main components of extrapolation are the identification of sub-symbols and the logical synthesis of such sub-symbols into a desired output/label by learning how these sub-symbols interact.
 Softmax neural networks seem to pass through this regime in a translucent manner.
-The main  body of a N.N. 'kinda' identifies symbols and logits/ 'kinda' synthesize these symbols - albeit, not well and tend to require large amounts of homogeneous data.
+The main  body of a N.N. 'kinda' identifies symbols and logits/softmax function 'kinda' synthesize these symbols - albeit, not well and tend to require large amounts of homogeneous data.

 In this blog post I conduct various rudimentary experiments to test the extrapolative abilities of neural networks.
 It turns out that perhaps typical models do not have the necessary a priori knowledge to logically infer about data.